Exploring Seattle University’s Global Reach: Alumni Around the World

 SU remains focused on keeping our international alumni connected and engaged with their alma mater.
 Over the years, representatives from Seattle University have visited those areas of the world with high concentrations of Seattle U alumni, including Japan, the Philippines, Taiwan and Thailand, with more recent trips to China, Indonesia, Saudi Arabia, Kuwait and the United Arab Emirates.
 During these visits, we provide opportunities for alumni to network and share their memories about Seattle U with each other.
 You can see pictures from some of our most recent trips in our International Alumni Facebook album.

 Digital networks provide a great opportunity for international alumni to connect and we are pleased that our alumni have created Seattle U groups on WhatsApp, WeChat and Facebook.
-The SU Alumni Association also introduced our newest digital platform, SU Alumni Connect, the only place where all 78,000 alumni worldwide can network and build connections.
-This is a great way for alumni to find other alumni in their country.

 For international alumni staying in the Seattle area, we have the International Alumni Chapter, which hosts professional development and social events that meet the unique needs of our international alumni.